Antibiotic prescription in primary healthcare practices

 Research question

-The main reason for the increasing resistance is the excessive and inappropriate use of antibiotics.
-The objective of the research project is to promote shared decision-making for antibiotics treatment for three common self-limiting health conditions: Otitis media acuta, urinary tract infection and tonsillopharyngitis.
-The goal is to develop appropriate evidence-based information and communication tools for and with primary care physicians to stimulate shared decision-making during consultations when choosing between antibiotic prescription and wait and see approach.
-The developed material will focus on facilitating the knowledge transfer from physicians to patients on the benefits and harms of antibiotics and from patients to their physician about their preferences and values about treatment options.
-We will apply participatory approaches with front-line primary care physicians and their patients, informed by evidence from the literature and specialized physicians, to develop and adapt the material to fit the needs of busy clinical practices and to facilitate further implementation and dissemination across Switzerland in the future.
+The main cause of increasing resistance is the excessive and inappropriate use of antibiotics.
+The aim of the research project is to promote shared decision making for antibiotic treatment of potentially self-limiting health conditions: Acute otitis media, urinary tract infections, tonsillopharyngitis, sinusitis and acute infectious cough.
+The aim is to develop appropriate evidence-based information and communication tools for and with GPs to promote shared decision-making during consultations when choosing between antibiotic prescription and watchful waiting.
+The tools developed will focus on facilitating the transfer of knowledge from doctors to patients about the benefits and harms of antibiotics, and on facilitating the transfer of knowledge from patients to their doctors about their preferences and values regarding treatment options.
+We will use participatory approaches with frontline GPs and their patients, informed by evidence from the literature and specialist physicians.
+We aim to develop and adapt the tools to meet the needs of busy clinical practices and to facilitate further implementation and dissemination across Switzerland in the future.

 Overview